JY522IC/Project-14-Developing-a-sensing-area-visualisation-tool-for-laparoscopic-drop-in-gamma-probe/README.md

   - Installed SDK for Intel realsense camera D435i
   - Tested the code to get the image from camera in python
   - Aruco function test on camera

+### 2022/10/27 (10am — 1pm)
+  - Modified the inception report according to suggestions from professor and TAS
+  - Tested Aruco Marker algorithms
+  - Implemented webcam camera calibration and modified to Realsense camera calibration

+### 2022/10/28 (10am — 1pm)
+  - Try the 3D reconstruction of RGB-D camera for D435i
+  - Check the filter algorism for sample image we found
+  - Check and upload the inception report